Alec Baldwin: 1980–1992: Rise to prominence

 Baldwin's first acting role was as Billy Aldrich in the NBC daytime soap opera The Doctors from August 20, 1980, to 1982.
 In the fall of 1983, he starred in the short-lived television series Cutter to Houston.
 Baldwin made his television movie debut playing the titular Sheriff Ed Cassaday in The Sheriff and the Astronaut (1984).
 He went on to appear as the brother of Valene Ewing and son of Lilimae Clements (played by Joan Van Ark and Julie Harris, respectively) in Knots Landing from 1984 to 1985.
 In 1986, Baldwin starred in Dress Gray, a four-hour made-for-television miniseries, as an honest cadet sergeant who tries to solve the mystery of a murdered gay classmate.
 Baldwin made his Broadway debut in 1986 in a revival of Joe Orton's Loot alongside Zoë Wanamaker, Željko Ivanek, Joseph Maher, and Charles Keating.
 This production closed after three months.

 Baldwin made his feature film debut with a minor role in the 1987 comedy-mystery Forever, Lulu.
 In 1988, he rose to prominence acting in five major films.
 He starred in Tim Burton fantasy horror comedy Beetlejuice (1988) opposite Michael Keaton and Geena Davis.
 He had supporting roles in the Mike Nichols romantic comedy Working Girl and Jonathan Demme's crime comedy Married to the Mob.
 He also co-starred in Oliver Stone's drama Talk Radio opposite Eric Bogosian and in the John Hughes romantic drama She's Having a Baby with Kevin Bacon and Elizabeth McGovern.

-He gained further recognition as a leading man with his role as Jack Ryan in The Hunt for Red October (1990).
+He gained further recognition as a leading man with his role as Jack Ryan opposite Sean Connery in The Hunt for Red October (1990).
+The film became the sixth-highest-grossing domestic film of the year, collecting $122 million in North America and more than $200 million worldwide.
 That same year, he also starred in the black comedy crime film Miami Blues alongside Jennifer Jason Leigh and Fred Ward.
 Baldwin met his future wife Kim Basinger when they played lovers in the 1991 film The Marrying Man.
 Next, Baldwin played a ferocious sales executive in Glengarry Glen Ross (1992), a part added to the film version of David Mamet's Pulitzer Prize-winning stage play (including the monologue "Coffee's for closers").
 Later that same year, he starred in Prelude to a Kiss with Meg Ryan, which was based on the Broadway play.
 The film received a lukewarm reception by critics and grossed only $22 million worldwide.